Applications for the class of 2023 will open on July 1, 2018. The current application cycle for non-transfer students has closed.

 Application For Admission

-Select One of Three Applications
+Select One of Two Applications

 There are several online application platforms accepted by many colleges and universities.
 Through the online application platform, you submit basic information about your background, academic profile, and extracurricular activities, as well as a brief personal statement, and that information can be easily shared with multiple colleges you decide to apply to.

 In your list of extracurricular activities, you should include whatever it is that you spend your time doing outside of class.
 This could be an official club, team, or competition; a hobby you pursue on your own; a part-time job; a family responsibility; or anything else you do with your time outside of class.
 Colleges ask for this information not because they have any specific expectation or preference for how you spend your time, but to see what's meaningful, worthwhile, or interesting to you.
 We do not require certificates proving participation in activities.
-If the space provided on the Coalition, Universal, or Common Application to list all extracurricular and work experiences is not sufficient, you may share further details in the Additional Information section of the application.
+If the space provided on the Coalition or Common Application to list all extracurricular and work experiences is not sufficient, you may share further details in the Additional Information section of the application.

 Your personal statement is your chance to present yourself and your ideas in your own words.
-Through the Common, Universal, or Coalition Application, your personal statement will be sent to all of the schools you are applying to.
+Through the Common or Coalition Application, your personal statement will be sent to all of the schools you are applying to.
 As a result, it should not be specific to any one school.
 Your personal statement should be appropriate for a wide array of audiences and should put your best foot forward.
 Be sure to proofread and edit your essay, and have someone you trust like a friend, family member, or counselor read it over before submitting it.

 Your UChicago Account